PagerDuty/pd-cap-recipes/README.md

     git diff production

+You can skip git integration altogether when needed using

+    $ bundle exec cap vagrant deploy -s skip_git=true

+or you could use set to selectively disable, useful if you have a local/dev environment you do not want to check:

+    set :skip_git, true

 ### Deploy Comments

 In order to enable custom deploy comments which are sent via HipChat; you will need to follow these steps: